Medium/phantomjs/README.md

 Versioning
 ----------

-The NPM package version tracks the version of PhantomJS that will be installed, with an additional build number that is used for revisions to the installer.
+The NPM package version tracks the version of SlimerJS that will be installed, with an additional build number that is used for revisions to the installer.

-As such `1.8.0-1` and `1.8.0-2` will both install PhantomJs 1.8 but the latter has newer changes to the installer.
+As such `1.8.0-1` and `1.8.0-2` will both install SlimerJs 1.8 but the latter has newer changes to the installer.

-A Note on PhantomJS
+A Note on SlimerJS
 -------------------

-PhantomJS is not a library for NodeJS.
+SlimerJS is not a library for NodeJS.
 It's a separate environment and code written for node is unlikely to be compatible.
-In particular PhantomJS does not expose a Common JS package loader.
+In particular SlimerJS does not expose a Common JS package loader.

-This is an _NPM wrapper_ and can be used to conveniently make Phantom available It is not a Node JS wrapper.
+This is an _NPM wrapper_ and can be used to conveniently make Slimer available It is not a Node JS wrapper.

-I have had reasonable experiences writing standalone Phantom scripts which I then drive from within a node program by spawning phantom in a child process.
+I have had reasonable experiences writing standalone Slimer scripts which I then drive from within a node program by spawning slimer in a child process.

-Read the PhantomJS FAQ for more details: http://phantomjs.org/faq.html
+Read the SlimerJS FAQ for more details: http://slimerjs.org/faq.html

 ### Linux Note

-An extra note on Linux usage, from the PhantomJS download page:
+An extra note on Linux usage, from the SlimerJS download page:

  > This package is built on CentOS 5.8.
 It should run successfully on Lucid or
  > more modern systems (including other distributions).
 There is no requirement